Skip to main content

 Stem cell therapy takes about 1.5-2 hours to complete, and you’ll go home after the procedure.

 Platelet Rich Plasma (PRP) therapy aims to stimulate the growth of new and healthy tissues.
-This “orthobiologic procedure” has been used to treat both orthopedic and spine-related injuries in sports, orthopedic, and spine medicine.
+This “orthobiologic procedure” has been used to treat orthopedic and spine-related injuries in sports, orthopedic, and spine medicine.

 PRP procedures are usually completed within 45 minutes.